How I Make Money Blogging: A Blogger’s Income Report

 How long did it take me to get here?

 As I was doing the math, I realized that this income report is a bit overdue.
 I reached this milestone mid-December 2017, so 1 year and 3 months after the launch of my blog.

 Overall, I extremely happy with the outcome because, in retrospect, I haven’t been blogging for so long.
 And, since I catalog my blogging related expenses, and I’ve just submitted my first tax-return one thing is clear: my blog is a business.
 A profitable one.

 In fact, my expenses were so minimum alongside my profits that I had to pay tax on them.
 What a wonderful problem to have!

 And that is why I love blogging so much: it can cost you less than $150 to start a top-notch professional blog (I’ve paid less for an outfit that I’ve only wore once) and your profit margins are so good that they are hard to believe!

 📌 PIN ME FOR LATER

 I just want to paint you a realistic picture, so you understand that even if $10,000 appear in your bank account, you’re not going to actually keep them all.
-And now that I’ve set some realistic expectations, I just want to smash them.
+That’s how every business works.

 That’s the ultimate goal of my income reports.
 So if you’re reading this feeling inspired, seize the moment and START YOUR OWN BLOG today!
 There’s no better time than right now!
-And if you use my link, you get a nice little discount as well!
-I would love for you to join the blogging community and get a piece of this pie!
+(And if you use my link, you get a nice little discount as well!)